livepeer/go-ethereum-p2p-test/README.md

 with a password.

-If you would like to control where the data for Livepeer is stored, which account is used, and other options such as private network ids, specific ports, read on.
+If you would like to control where the data for Livepeer is stored, and which account is used in each data directory (you may want to do this if you're running multiple nodes), then create a new account in a new directory:

-Specify the data directory:

-`livepeer --datadir ./<datadir>`

-Generate a new account address and use it:

 `geth --datadir <datadir>  account new`

-Copy the output account address, perhaps into an environment variable $BZZKEY
+Copy the output account address, perhaps into an environment variable
+$BZZKEY.
+You can then use this when you start livepeer

-`livepeer --bzzaccount $BZZKEY --datadir <datadir> --ethapi $DATADIR/geth.ipc`
+`livepeer --bzzaccount $BZZKEY --datadir <datadir>`

 By default this should connect you to the Livepeer POC network.
-For detailed instructions, refer to the following section.
+For detailed instructions on all the options you can pass, refer to the following section.

 ### Detailed setup including running a private network